3D printing brain scans helps doctors with a tricky diagnosis

 It may seem to you, as it did to me, that 3D visualization of 3D structures in the brain is a pretty obvious thing to do.
 But technology is in some ways very slow to arrive in medical fields, and 3D visualization in this type of clinical situation is no exception.

 “It’s not as widespread as you think,” Okuda explained when I suggested that 3D visualization was prevalent in some ways already.
 “Other brain lesion imaging work that you have seen likely represents efforts related to CT scans or combination CT/MRI work for pre-surgical planning (with limited surface and shape resolution).
-Although it may seem intuitive, we do not use 3-D imaging in the diagnosis and management of malignant brain tumors.”
+Although it may seem intuitive, we do not use 3D imaging in the diagnosis and management of malignant brain tumors.”

 Room to expand the technique, then, perhaps.